BernardTheFour/avows-be-test/README.md

     cd /path/to/your/project
     ```

+2. Open pgAdmin UI and login using docker-compose creds email and password

+3. Register new connections by using these information from docker-compose

+    ```
+    Connection hostname: db-postgres12
+    port: 5432
+    username: postgres
+    password: postgres
+    ```

+4. Create new database with name 'demo' if database doesn't exist

-2. Run bash script defined in the `run.sh` file:
+5. Run bash script defined in the `run.sh` file:

     ```bash
     sh run.sh